rsksmart/devportal-1.0/rif/rns/integrate/integrate-wallet.md

 const available = await rns.subdomains.available('mywallet.rsk', 'alice');
 ```

 If the subdomain is available, we can create it.
-Take a look on the different options:
+Take a look at these different options:

 * [Create a backend that executes registrations](#create-a-backend)
 * [Create a smart contract that gifts subdomains](#develop-a-smart-contract)
 * [Use the batch registration tool](#batch-subdomain-registration)